Valley Forge Military Academy: Royalty

-VFMAC is a popular school for various royal families.
+VFMA is a popular school for various royal families.
 It graduated King Simeon II of Bulgaria.
 The school serves as Honor Guard to the British Royal Family on State Visits to Philadelphia.
 Selected cadets also participate in the annual The Versailles Foundation Inc. / Claude Monet-Giverny Dinner.

-British military traditions in VFMAC
+British military traditions in VFMA

-The British-style drill was practiced at VFMAC until early 2014 but returned in 2017.
+The British-style drill was practiced at VFMA until early 2014 but returned in 2017.
 Many Tactical Officers and staff have been serving, including Command Sergeants Major, Bandmasters, and Commandants and retired members of the British Armed Forces from the Royal Navy, British Army, and Royal Marines.
 Events such as the Military Tattoo, Regimental Dining In, and Vespers reflect British traditions.
 Even the Regimental Band reflects this practice in recent years, having been now patterned in the style of the Royal Marines Band Service and British Army line infantry bands.
 Field Music directly reflects the British military volunteer Corps of Drums.

-Valley Forge Military College Cadets wear a Royal Military Academy Sandhurst style uniform.

 Cadet Regimental Sergeant Major and Band and Field Music Drum Major wear British Army Foot Guard uniforms.

 Cadet senior NCOs carry British Army pace sticks.

-The British Officers Club of Philadelphia is based out of the VFMAC.

-The Household Division has a long-standing tradition of sending senior NCOs, Sergeants Majors, Warrant Officers, and Officers as short-term and temporary secondment and appointments.

-Select VF cadets are granted privilege by the leadership and staff of the Duke of York's Royal Military School in the United Kingdom for exchange studies on their campus.